BEING SEXUAL

 I’m going to go through menopause soon – will my sexual feelings and desires change?

 They can, but this depends on you.
-Menopause External Website that opens in a new window is the time in a woman’s life, generally after the age of 50, when she stops having her periods.
+Menopause is the time in a woman’s life, generally after the age of 50, when she stops having her periods.
 This means that she can no longer get pregnant and have a baby.
 Some women become more interested in sex after they stop having their periods, because they no longer need to worry about unwanted pregnancies.
 Others may see it as freedom from the sexual demands of a relationship.

 There’s no reason you shouldn’t enjoy sex as long as you live, as long as you make some adjustments as your body changes.
 For example, because your body is no longer producing the hormone estrogen, your vagina may not get wet easily.
 If this happens, take your time before penetration, or apply saliva, vegetable oil or water-based lubricants inside and around your vagina.
 Similarly, after menopause the lining of the vagina starts to become thinner and the muscles may become weaker.
 Kegel exercises – contractions of the pelvic muscle near the vagina – can help strengthen the muscles around the vagina, and make penetration easier.
-Check out this article External Website that opens in a new windowfor tips and facts about sex after menopause.
+Check out this article for tips and facts about sex after menopause.

 My daughter is 15 and has a mental disability.
 I’m nervous that she’s developing ‘sexual feelings’.